National Socialist Underground murders: Court proceedings

-In her defense, Zschäpe's attorneys argued that she is innocent and had no part in the murders they say were committed by Mundlos and Böhnhardt.
-Zschäpe maintained her silence for more than two years and told her version of the events in form of a written statement read by one of her attorneys in December 2015.
+In her defence, Zschäpe's attorneys argued that she is innocent and had no part in the murders they say were committed by Mundlos and Böhnhardt.
+Zschäpe maintained her silence for more than two years and told her version of the events in the form of a written statement read by one of her attorneys in December 2015.
 In it, she expressed regret to the victims' families that "she was unable to do anything to stop her associates from murdering their loved ones."

 Suspicions of state complicity

 One of the more controversial subjects to come to light during the NSU murder trial is the level of cooperation and support that neo-Nazi informants and organizations receive from the Federal Office for Protection of the Constitution (BfV), Germany's domestic security agency.
 The BfV began cultivating informants from Germany's neo-Nazi groups in the early and mid-1990s to deal with the rise in anti-immigrant crime like the Rostock-Lichtenhagen riots of 1992.
 During the trial it became clear that BfV informants were aware or potentially aware of the homicides and other crimes attributed to the NSU and that this information was not shared with local police.
-Reports exist that one undercover intelligence agent who harbored right-wing sympathies was at the site of one of the murders.
+Reports exist that one undercover intelligence agent who harboured right-wing sympathies was at the site of one of the murders.
 The agent was known in the village where he grew up as "little Adolf" in his youth.

 At the trial, members of the BfV admitted to shredding files on NSU informants after the crimes of the terrorist group were exposed.
 Families of the victims have accused the office of trying to protect the identity of informants.
 Criticism led to the voluntary resignation of its president Heinz Fromm in 2012.

 In December 2018, five German police officers were suspended from their posts after Seda Basay-Yildiz, a Turkish-German lawyer who had defended the family of one of the victims of the NSU, was faxed a death threat against her two-year-old daughter.
 The fax was signed "NSU 2.0".
 An investigation concluded that, just before the fax was sent, a Frankfurt police computer had accessed a confidential database to obtain Basay-Yildiz's address.
 The phones of the police officers who were on duty at the moment were confiscated, and it was found that many were exchanging racist and far-right messages in a group chat, and posting pictures of Hitler and swastikas.

 A few months before, a scandal broke out when it was discovered that special forces officers used "Uwe Böhnhardt" (after one of the NSU murderers) as a codename during a visit of Turkish President Recep Tayyip Erdoğan.